 Amsterdam is undisputedly the European bike capital.
 The modal split for cycling reaches around 50% in the city as a whole and 62% in the inner city.
 Here, cycling is not a sport, but an everyday mode of transport.

 And while other cities are more or less eagerly working on the extension of their bike infrastructure, we’re already there.
 Bicycle lanes form a continuous network, they’re broad enough for conversational cycling and equipped with their own traffic lights.
 The Central Station has turned into a multi-modal transport hub with plug-in parking facilities for 11,000 bikes – even under water.

 Experience Dutch cycling infrastructure on a tour through the historic city centre as well as some newly developed areas with architour.
-We’ll show you lots of best practice examples, explain about the design of bike lanes, roundabouts and intersections, innovative bicycle garages, shared space concepts and the importance of non-verbal communication.
+We’ll show you lots of best practice examples, explain about the design of bike lanes, roundabouts and intersections, innovative bicycle garages, shared space concepts – and the importance of non-verbal communication.